-- market share for the use of ferric sodium EDTA were assumed for different foods based on current market uptake for iron fortification; - there are no reductions in EDTA concentrations from food preparation or due to cooking; - for the purpose of this assessment, it is assumed that 1 mL is equal to 1 g for all liquid and semi-liquid foods (e.g. milk, yoghurt); and - foods voluntarily fortified with iron use ferric sodium EDTA as the fortificant and uses at its maximum claimable amount.
+- There are no reductions in EDTA concentrations from food preparation or cooking. - For the purpose of this assessment, it is assumed that 1 mL is equal to 1 g for all liquid and semi-liquid foods (e.g. milk, yoghurt). - Foods voluntarily fortified with iron always contain ferric sodium EDTA as the fortificant and contain it at its maximum claimable amount per reference quantity.

-These assumptions are likely to lead to a conservative estimate for EDTA dietary exposure.
+These assumptions are likely to lead to a conservative dietary exposure estimate for EDTA compounds.